aeternity/aepps-home-microsite/README.md

         "shortDescription": "Plan group holidays using smart contracts.", "similar": [
             "proof",
-            "chaerity",
+            "answers-for-ae",
             "theWall"
         ]
     }
 ```

-> Take notice, that although not required, the more of these attributes are applied, the better the aepp's presentation will get.
+> Take notice, that although not required, the more of these attributes are applied, the better the æpp's presentation will get.

 ## Content structure